spabinger/talks_knowhow/server.md

 -p         Ports
 -v         Bind a volume
 ```
+creates and starts a container

+* Docker start <br/>
+starts a container

 * Look at all the info on a container (including IP address) <br/>
 ``` docker inspect ```